-Yes, in clinical studies, few patients stopped treatment due to the most common side effects: genital yeast infections and urinary tract infections.
+Yes, in clinical studies, few adults patient stopped treatment due to the most common side effects: genital yeast infections and urinary tract infections.

 - Discontinuation from the studies due to genital infection occurred in 0.2% of patients (2 out of 1000) treated with Jardiance 10 mg or 25 mg compared to 0% patients taking an inactive placebo.

 - Discontinuation due to urinary tract infections (UTIs) occurred in 0.2% and 0.1% of patients receiving the 10 mg and 25 mg doses of Jardiance, respectively.
-About 0.1% of patients taking an inactive placebo stopped treatment because of UTIs equal to the 25 mg dose of Jardiance.
+About 0.1% of patients taking an inactive placebo stopped treatment because of UTIs (same as the group taking the 25 mg dose of Jardiance).

 Important side effects with Jardiance

 Jardiance is usually well-tolerated in patients with type 2 diabetes.
-However, as with all drugs, there are important side effects and you should review and discuss with your doctor.
+However, as with all drugs, there are important side effects that you should review and discuss with your doctor.